liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

     set MEM_PERM_SIZE_64BIT=-XX:PermSize=256m
     set MEM_PERM_SIZE_32BIT=-XX:PermSize=256m

-Later in the `setDomainEnv.cmd` file's clustering support  section, you'd set the UTF-8 file encoding by adding `-Dfile.encoding=UTF8` to the Java properties as done the following code:
+Later in the `setDomainEnv.cmd` file's clustering support section, you'd set the UTF-8 file encoding by appending `-Dfile.encoding=UTF8` to the front of the list of Java property values, as done in the following line of code:

     set JAVA_PROPERTIES=-Dfile.encoding=utf8 %JAVA_PROPERTIES% %CLUSTER_PROPERTIES%